Foster Cat Productions

 Most Recently…

-We debuted a world premiere translation of Desire Caught by the Tail by Pablo Picasso, translation by France-based artist Milena Karpukhina.
+In Fall 2024 we debuted a world premiere translation of Desire Caught by the Tail by Pablo Picasso, translation by France-based artist Milena Karpukhina.
 We paired it with a play by Will Eno, who was called by the New York Times “Beckett for the Jon Stewart generation.”

 To learn more about upcoming productions and our history, go to fostercatproductions.com